Common noctule: Diet and Echolocation

 When hunting, it often starts flying in early dusk, earlier than most European bats.
 It flies high above the forested areas that are its preferred habitat, reaching speeds of up to 50 km/h.

 Common noctule bats mainly eat beetles, moths and winged ants.
-It is known for its high-flying foraging technique, often hunting at altitudes of up to 1,000 meters.
+It is known for its high-flying foraging technique, often hunting at altitudes of up to 1,000 metres.
 Nyctalus noctula uses echolocation to detect prey, emitting high-frequency calls that help it navigate and locate food in the dark.
 Its foraging strategy is particularly effective in open areas where it can cover large distances in search of insects.
 The species plays a crucial role in controlling insect populations, making it an important part of the ecosystem.
 The common noctule uses two main calls for echolocation.
 The frequencies of the first are 26–47 kHz, have most energy at 27 kHz and an average duration of 11.5ms.
 The frequency of the second call is 22–33 kHz, having most energy at 22 kHz and an average duration of 13.8ms.